redweller/obr_tracker/README.md

 Adds small collapsible overlay window to keep track of whose turn it is, and other optional minor stuff like HP, damage and conditions.
 It takes named tokens from the map and allows assigning them INIT values as well as other data.
 Then you can switch turns, it will count combat rounds for you.
 Conditions will automatically drop after set amount of rounds.

-Combat tracker should be managed by one player (usually GM) and other and other OBRT users on the same map can just see the info.
+Combat tracker should be managed by one player (usually GM) and other OBRT users on the same map can just see the info.
 They won't see the exact HP values, just general condition & damage done.
 To initialize combat tracker data sharing, GM needs to create a Note with "!" (exclamation mark) somewhere outside the map.

 ## Dice tracker